-From the road frontage to the upper boundary, the natural slope rises at an average angle of clad garage on the uphill side of the house.
+The natural slope rises across the site at an average angle of ~6°.
+The cut batter for the road is densely covered in native vegetation and appears stable.
+At the road frontage, a concrete driveway runs to a garage under the downhill side of the house and to a parking area on the downhill side of the house.
 Between the road frontage and the house is a gently sloping lawn.
-The single-storey brick and weatherboard clad house is supported on brick walls.
-The external supporting walls of the house display no significant signs of movement.
+The single-storey brick and timber framed house is supported on brick walls and brick piers.
+No significant signs of movement were observed in the supporting brick walls and the supporting brick piers stand vertical.
+Some of the supporting walls and piers were observed to be supported directly onto outcropping competent Medium Strength Sandstone.
 Another gently sloping lawn rises from the uphill side of the house to the upper common boundary.
-The area surrounding the house is mostly paved or lawn-covered.
+The area surrounding the house is mostly paved or lawn covered.
 No signs of movement associated with slope instability were observed on the grounds.
 No cliffs or large rock faces were observed on the property or in the near vicinity.
 The adjoining neighbouring properties were observed to be in good order as seen from the road and the subject property.